Our Skin Cancer Prevention Programme exists to ensure no person with albinism dies of skin cancer

 For people with albinism, the entire service is free, reliable and consistent.
-Clinics are conducted locally in patients’ home communities every four months.
+Clinics are conducted locally in patients’ home communities every six months.
 With two dermatologists at each of our clinics, patients receive skin cancer screening and liquid nitrogen cryotherapy to remove any pre-cancerous wounds on site.
 Patients also receive Kilimanjaro Sunscreen (Kilisun), a thicker, stronger, Tanzanian-made sunscreen specifically designed for people with albinism; Standing Voice funds the production of Kilisun through the Kilimanjaro Sunscreen Production Unit in Moshi, Tanzania.
 Our clinics also educate people with albinism, as well as their families, teachers, and wider community members, to manage their health needs.
 Dermatologists provide practical education on how to limit UV exposure with protective clothing, wide-brimmed hats and Kilisun, and explain how to monitor dermatological health through self-examination.
 In locations where clinics have been running longest, reductions in the presentation of skin cancer have been as high as 85%.

 Following critical data collection, any patients presenting advanced cancerous wounds are referred to the relevant hospital for emergency surgery, an urgent medical service unavailable before our programme.
 Our team coordinates and funds the patient referral process, covering travel to (and from) the relevant referral hospital and the cost of treatment itself.
 After surgery, we arrange for patients to stay in safe, comfortable environments before ultimately returning home.
 Between clinic cycles we follow up with patients to identify any changes in dermatological health, making surgery referrals where necessary.
 Crucially, we fund surgery training for Tanzanian dermatologists to expand our network of in-country referral hospitals.